CMC时空档案

 The Celebration

 On July 1, 2021, the Chinese Communist Party celebrated the 100th anniversary of its founding at a mass ceremony in Tiananmen Square, attended by tens of thousands of carefully selected participants.
-Xi Jinping delivered a major speech declaring that China had achieved "complete victory" in eliminating absolute poverty — fulfilling one of the Party's centenary goals — and that "the Chinese people have stood up," echoing Mao Zedong's 1949 proclamation.
+Xi Jinping structured his speech around the "Two Centenary Goals": declaring that China had achieved "complete victory" in fulfilling the first — building a moderately prosperous society and eliminating absolute poverty — while calling on the Party to march toward the second: building China into a great modern socialist country by 2049, the centennial of the People's Republic.
+The speech concluded with Xi echoing Mao Zedong's 1949 proclamation that "the Chinese people have stood up."

 Historical Narrative